joestack/boundary-webinar_workload-demo1/README.md

 It generates a bunch of dbnodes that can be accessed via Boundary based on a Vault dynamic secret (SSH CA signing)

+and..

+It generates a bunch of mysql DBs that can be accessed via Boundary based on static credentials.

-The final workload/demo is stacked upon 3 layers.
+The final workload/demo is stacked upon 2 layers.

-1st layer provides the required **platform** environment
+1st layer provides the required **platform** environments

-2nd layer provides and configure the required **platform/services**
+2nd layer provides and configure the required **platform/services** and the final **workload**

-3rd layer provides the the final **workload** and consumes the underlying platform/services